widberg/FUELDecompilation/README.md

 // ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

-The remaining files in the `objconv` directory are licensed under the following terms:
+The remaining files in the `tools/objconv` directory are licensed under the following terms:

 Objconv is an open source program published under the conditions of the GNU General
 Public License v.
 3, as defined in www.gnu.org/licenses/.
 The program is provided without